0000duck/mc-docs/docs/options/software-print-leveling.md

 \]\]The Software Print Leveling feature of MatterControl compensates for an uneven bed.
-It is a form of [Automatic Print Leveling](automatic-print-leveling).
+It is a form of [Automatic Print Leveling](automatic-print-leveling.md).
 Measurement is taken of the bed as it is, then G-Code is adjusted as the print happens.
 The G-Code itself is not changed, but rather a filter is applied, making adjustments on-the-fly.
 For this reason, existing .gcode files can be